How to Improve Digestion and Eliminate Digestive System Disorders

 Improve Your Digestive System

 The human digestive tract is a tube about 30 feet (9 meters) in length, stretching from the mouth at one end to the anus at the other.
 Its function is to break down food, absorb the nutrients, and then eliminate the waste.
 Good health starts with good digestion, and if your digestive system is not working properly this will impact upon the health of your entire body.
-So if you want to know how to improve digestion and eliminate all your intestinal problems read on…
+So if you want to know how to improve your digestion and eliminate all your intestinal problems read on.

 We in the Western world tend to have poor digestion, and we suffer from a whole range of digestive system disorders including flatulence, bloating, constipation, diarrhea, nausea, indigestion, acid reflux, heartburn, ulcers, hemorrhoids, gall stones, diverticulitis, irritable bowel syndrome (IBS), Crohn’s Disease, colitis, Celiac disease and outright cancer.
-And whilst the specific causes of each of these conditions may vary somewhat, we can improve our overall digestive system health and reduce or even eliminate most of these problems if we do the following…
+And although the specific causes of each of these conditions may vary somewhat, we can improve our overall digestive system health and reduce or even eliminate most of these problems if we do the following:

 Eat The Right Foods

-The chief reason for the abundance of digestive system disorders in this country is eating the wrong foods.
+The main reason for the abundance of digestive system disorders in this country is eating the wrong foods.
 If you eat a lot of processed or refined foods, or foods full of sugar, synthetic colorings, artificial sweeteners, additives and preservatives, your digestion will suffer as a result of this.
 So keep your consumption of these types of foods to a minimum.